dquadros/LCD12864/README.md

 A simple font ROM access test, using the [Pico board support by Earle F. Phillhoower III](https://github.com/earlephilhower/arduino-pico) (not the official Arduino support).

+### UseRomFont

+A remix of the two previous tests, this program writes text using the ASCII 7x8 font in the Rom.
+Uses the [Pico board support by Earle F. Phillhoower III](https://github.com/earlephilhower/arduino-pico) (not the official Arduino support).

 ## Datasheets
 Files in this directory come from the internet, I claim no copyright for them.